 Application portfolio management (APM), also known as application management, is an approach to software asset management that uses a portfolio approach to manage the application life cycle.
 Application Portfolio Management is the process of managing all applications purchased and used in order to optimize software applications of enterprises.
 APM provides visibility into your entire software portfolio, including applications at all stages of their life cycles.
 This allows companies to make informed decisions about how best to spend time and money on technology.

-Application Portfolio Management aims at simplifying the management of an organization's software assets so that they can be optimized while still meeting its business objectives.
+Application Portfolio Management aims to simplify the management of an organization's software assets so that they can be optimized while still meeting its business objectives.
 It determines which applications are necessary for the company, the required support level, compatibility with other applications, cost, upgrade potential, etc.

 Application Portfolio Management allows IT organizations to make sure that they have the right number of licenses for their organization's needs.
 They are also optimizing the usage of their existing licenses so that they are not paying for unnecessary software that isn't being used.